mobile app bar

 Ty Gibbs finishes the first NASCAR Cup Series practice on Wednesday, Feb.12, 2025.

-“That radio is for your team and the only reason why anybody else has access to it is for entertainment,” Gibbs told Frontstretch.com during a break in the action.
-“We are an entertainment business but also I think we get made out to look like bad people at times for what we say on the radio or what happens.
+“That radio is for your team and the only reason why anybody else has access to it is for entertainment,” Gibbs told Frontstretch.com during a break in the action in Texas.
+“We are an entertainment business but also I think we get made out to look like bad people at times for what we say on the radio or what happens.”

-“There’s truth behind that because you say it and you push the button, but also I think if any of us drivers put radios inside of somebody’s car going down the highway, I think that a lot of people would probably be in way worse trouble (for what they say) than we would and I think that’s something that everybody should understand.
+“There’s truth behind that because you say it and you push the button, but also I think if any of us drivers put radios inside of somebody’s car going down the highway, I think that a lot of people would probably be in way worse trouble [for what they say] than we would and I think that’s something that everybody should understand,” said Gibbs.

 “You have people in the stands and people that watch that have never experienced anything like that in racing.
-But also all they do is just accuse and cancel you for stuff people say on the radios that are in the middle of competition.
+But also all they do is just accuse and cancel you for stuff people say on the radios that are in the middle of competition,” he added.

-Ty Gibbs alluded to the fact that drivers are entitled to their opinion, and given how emotional NASCAR competition can be, sometimes words slip out that it’s more a reactionary thing rather than a thought-out perspective.
+Gibbs alluded to the fact that drivers are entitled to their opinion, given how emotional NASCAR competition can be.
+Sometimes words slip out, and Gibbs added that it’s more of a reactionary thing rather than a thought-out perspective.

-“I’m not calling out anybody but I think it’s not fair, nobody should be judged by that,” Gibbs said.
-“I think that there’s a certain chance you can be a little bit, but I’m talking about like the regular fan in you calling somebody out and not saying something about somebody else said.
-This is the way we communicate with our team that’s our only way to do it and everybody’s listening to everything and I don’t think that’s fair.
+“I’m not calling out anybody but I think it’s not fair; nobody should be judged by that,” Gibbs said.
+“I think that there’s a certain chance you can be a little bit, but I’m talking about like the regular fan in you calling somebody out and not saying something about (what) somebody else said.”

 “We get in those cars and there ain’t no one and no time to second-guess the next thing that comes out.
 And what’s the point of saying it unless that button is pushed?”
-Earnhardt said.
+Dale Jr. said.

-Likewise, former NASCAR driver turned TV analyst Kyle Petty said teammates are not immune from criticism by their fellow teammates, particularly in the heat of battle in NASCAR.
+Likewise, former NASCAR driver turned TV analyst Kyle Petty said drivers are not immune to criticism from their fellow teammates, particularly when the action heats up.

 Post Edited By:Abhishek Ramesh